alien-droid/gpt-clone-codita/README.md

 - Express
 - @Google Generative AI (https://www.npmjs.com/package/@google/generative-ai)

+The JS Client is built/deployed using Vercel: https://gpt-clone-codita.vercel.app/ The JS Server is built/deployed using Render: https://gpt-clone-codita.onrender.com/

-You can set up your environment using API Keys and store it a '.env' file. ([API KEY]https://makersuite.google.com/app/apikey).
+You can set up your environment using API Keys and store it in a '.env' file. ([API KEY](https://makersuite.google.com/app/apikey))